koniarik/vari/README.md

 };
 ```

+This approach makes it easier to handle complex type hierarchies while preserving the flexibility and power of variadic types.

 ## Lvalue conversion from unique

-To give this even more convenience, we also allow conversion of `uvptr` and `uvref` to non-unique variants if and only if the expression is lvalue reference:
+For added convenience, the library allows converting `uvptr` and `uvref` to their non-unique counterparts, but only if the expression is an lvalue reference:

 ```cpp
 auto foo = [&](vari::vptr<int, std::string>){};